Roblox/avatar-evolution/index.md

 If you find issues with new features in this build please [report them on GitHub](https://github.com/Roblox/avatar-evolution/issues).

 **Warning:** Don't use this build to edit published places in production!
 This build includes support for several new APIs that aren't supported in live games.
-We may add/remove/rename these before release.
-Data loss may occur!
+New types aren't supported in team create either.
+We may add/remove/rename any of these new classes before release. **Data loss may occur!**

 # New Character Controller

 We're working on a new componentized character controller suite written in Lua to eventually replace Humanoids as the default controller.

-It uses a new framework written in Lua and a set of newly formulated physics components included in this special build.
+It uses a new framework written in Lua and a set of newly formulated physics components, included in this special build.

 You can download [a place file including the new controller here]().